KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

 The body section of your HTML contains the visible part of your webpage.
 Let's start building out some content!

-1. Add the main header of your page using an `h1` tag inside the `body` section.
+1. Use emmet to add the main header of your page using an `h1` tag inside the `body` section. just type `h1` then press the `tab` key.
 Don't forget to write the text you want displayed between the opening and closing tags!
-If you're choosing to build our cocktail lounge you'll want to write out the name of the cocktail lounge here.
+If you're choosing to build our cocktail lounge you'll want to write out the name of your cocktail lounge here.

 2. Save your file and reload it in Google Chrome.